Freedom4U Photography Contest - 2017

 Listening can deeply benefit our family relationships.
 Listening to our spouse or partner and being supportive without offering solutions goes a long way in showing we care.
 Our kids are often desperate to talk to us, but we’re too often too stressed or busy.
 They need a supportive place to sort out their thoughts and feelings and hear themselves think.

-Can we be this person in 2020, who clearly sees the need to reset, be real with ourselves and with those dear to us and listen openly to those we care the most about?
+Can we be this person, who clearly sees the need to reset, be real with ourselves and with those dear to us and listen openly to those we care the most about?

 Dr. Greg Allen, founder of Freedom4U, is a Licensed Therapist practicing in Palos Verdes Estates.